gethsun1/autonomous-treasury-guardian/README.md

     *   **Wallet**: Server-side signer that submits proposals directly to the blockchain.

 3.  **Frontend (Next.js)**:
-    *   User interface for human oversight, approval, and configuration.
+    *   A modern user interface for human oversight, approval, configuration, and monitoring.

 ## 🚀 Deployed Contracts (Avalanche Fuji)